afronski/om-my-game-of-life/README.md

 ## TODO

-- Start / Pause, Clear, Put random glider on board (and clear).
-- Drawing game state (list of coordinates where alive cell is).
 - Clicking should toggle cell (refresh both canvases).
 - Game of Life logic (with nicer delay).
 - Undo / Redo, State Change item.